When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous.

 – Albert Einstein

-The word Gita means song and the word Bhagavad means God, often the Bhagavad-Gita is called the Son of God.
+The word ‘Gita’ means song and the word ‘Bhagavad’ means God, and so often Bhagavad-Gita is also called as the Song of God.

 Gita Jayanti celebrates the divine birth of the immortal text born 5000 years ago, on the first day of the famous 18-day battle of Kurukshetra in the Mahabharata.

 Gita Jayanti is the day to commemorate the birthday of Bhagavad Gita.
 It’s celebrated on the 11th day of Shukla Paksha (waxing phase of moon) of Margashirsha month of the Hindu calendar.

 It occurs during November or December every year as the date keeps on changing depending upon the movement of the moon.
 For example, in the year 2018, it fell on 18 December.

 Most of the Hindus keep the most revered, sacred scripture of Shrimad Bhagwat Gita at their homes.
 It is not just a holy scripture for Hindus, it is the practical therapist and essence of life narrating accurate, fundamental knowledge about God, indestructible and eternal soul, the ultimate truth, creation, birth and death, consequences of actions, liberation and the purpose as well as the goal of human existence.